Gracedave1/export-performance-analytics/README.md

 ### 📊 Dashboarding
 - Interactive Pivot Tables and Pivot Charts
-- Slicers for easy filtering by region, or product
+- Slicers for easy filtering by region, product or year
 - Clean and intuitive layout for stakeholder usability

 ---